jmurphy5613/billionaire-battles-remastered/README.md

 ![alt text](https://i.imgur.com/CssWkUZ.png)
 ## Running Tests

-To run tests, run the following commands:
+To run tests, run the following commands:1111

 This command creates a local blockchain, with some wallets that can be used to run tests on your smart contract
 ```bash